mlflow/mlflow/docs/source/auth/index.rst

      - ``DELETE``
      - RegisteredModelPermission.can_manage

-Some APIs will also have their behaviour modified:
+Some APIs will also have their behaviour modified.
+For example, the creator of an experiment will automatically be granted ``MANAGE`` permission on that experiment, so that the creator can grant or revoke other users' access to that experiment.

 .. list-table::
    :widths: 10 10 10 10